 Next week it's time for what is probably the climax of my year.
 With the World Cup just over and the world's gaze on South Africa averting, we're bucking the global trend by focussing on it (and also neighbouring Namibia).
 My first real African experience awaits!

 How to bring a highly mobile society to its knees?
-One word: Eyjafjallajokul.
+One mouthful of a word: Eyjafjallajokul.
 I was pretty fortunate only being minorly disrupted, my flights for a quick overnighter to Bristol left as scheduled in the days after the flight ban was lifted.
-But as I was there solely to see a gig by Powderfinger, who were still stuck in Brisbane, there really wasn't much point in going.
+But as I was there solely to go to a Powderfinger gig, who were still stuck in Brisbane, there really wasn't much point in going.
 The good news is the UK tour dates have been re-scheduled for early June, and after some wrangling with my already maxed out leave balance I'm still able to see them play for one last time before they disband in September - volcanic ash permitting, of course!

 It's still hard for me to believe sometimes, but I've now been in Switzerland for five years.
 And with big travel plans on the horizon for 2010, this year shapes up to be one of the most super, mega exciting yet...